 For the past few years when Oscar nominees have been announced, there has been outrage both online and in the press.
 In 2016, all 20 individuals nominated in the acting categories were white.
 The outcry was so great that the governing board for the Academy of Motion Picture Arts and Sciences voted to add new members in order to increase diversity in the coming years.

-For some African Americans who have spent decades around the film industry, this continues to spotlight an age-old problem.
+For some African American people who have spent decades around the film industry, this continues to spotlight an age-old problem.

 Willie Harris (pictured below) and Alex Brown (pictured above) came to Hollywood in the 1960s dreaming of breaking into the movies as stuntmen.
 Both were athletic and strong, but despite their qualifications, stunt coordinators repeatedly turned them away.